Fast Cross-Validation via Sequential Testing: Properties of the CVST Algorithm

-After having introduced the overall concept of the CVST algorithm, we now focus on the theoretical properties, which ensure the proper working of the procedure.
-Exploiting guarantees of the underlying sequential testing framework, we show how the experimenter can control the procedure to work in a stable regime and furthermore prove error bounds for the CVST algorithm.
+After having introduced the overall concept of the CVST algorithm, we now focus on some properties of the procedure: Exploiting properties of the underlying sequential testing framework, we show how the experimenter can control the algorithm to work in a stable regime.
+Given some assumptions about the top/flop variables we show that the CVST algorithm performs with high accuracy after a configuration has reached its stable regime.
 Additionally, we show how the CVST algorithm can be used to work best on a given time budget.
 Finally, we discuss some unsolved questions and give possible directions for future research.